chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/run-project/run-project.md

     a.
 Sales Order: Look for the entry under **Primary Identifier** column where **Name** has the value of your Opportunity number.

     b.
-Customer (optional): If a customer was created.
+Customer: This flow contains a switch statement to determine if a customer record already exists with corresponding id.
+If it does not exist, then a customer will be created.

     c.
-Inventory Item (optional): If an inventory item was created.
+Inventory Item:  This flow contains a switch statement to determine if an inventory item record already exists with corresponding id.
+If it does not exist, then an inventory item will be created.

 4. Ensure each instance has status **Succeeded**.
 If the status is **Error** or **Aborted**, then you must troubleshoot to identify root cause.